-With regard to the Provision for pending claims in the motor vehicle and fire insurance and other property damage business lines, the undertaking uses a statistical methodology known as "Chain Ladder".
+With regard to the Provision for pending claims in the motor vehicle and fire insurance and other property damage business lines, the Company uses a statistical methodology known as "Chain Ladder".
 This is actuarially accepted and used for the projection of claims incurred.
 It is one of the methods based on "run-off" triangles, using the best estimate for all lines of business.
-The value of the provision used for motor vehicle insurance for the purposes of the financial statements is calculated using that method, applying expert judgment through consideration of atypical development factors.
-In the case of insurance for fire and other damage to property, as well as health assistance in the health segment, the provision is on a case-by-case basis, as the undertaking does not have authorisation from the regulator to use a statistical method.
+The Merz-Wüthrich stochastic methodology, approved by the regulator on 29 December 2021, is used for the purposes of the financial statements.
+In the case of insurance for fire and other damage to property, as well as health assistance in the health segment, the provision is on a case-by-case basis, as the Company does not have authorisation from the regulator to use a statistical method.